 … more »

 Collaborative Practice is a new way for resolving family law disputes respectfully — without going to court — while working with trained professionals who are important to all areas of your life.
-The term incorporates all of the models developed since IACP’s Minnesota lawyer Stu Webb created Collaborative… more »
+The term incorporates all of the models developed since IACP’s Minnesota lawyer Stu Webb created Collaborative Law ideas… more »

 Clients often ask us for reading recommendations.
 Here are some of the books we suggest on collaborative practice, negotiations, children and divorce, and other topics related to family law.